roxcarpio/cka-exercises/docs/c.application_lifecycle_management.md

     </p>
     </details>

-1. When passing `--from-env-file` multiple times to create a ConfigMap from multiple data sources, only the last env-file is used, test it:
+1. When passing `--from-env-file` multiple times to create a ConfigMap from multiple data sources, only the last env-file is used, test it.

     Create the files with the command: